simonr12/holbertonschool-shell/basics/README.md

-1-listit contain a script who print the list of path and file of the current directory 2-bring_me_home contain a script who change directory to user's home directory 3-listfiles contain a script who display the directory content in a detailled list
+1-listit contain a script who print the list of path and file of the current directory 2-bring_me_home contain a script who change directory to user's home directory 3-listfiles contain a script who display the directory content in a detailled list 4-listmorefiles contain a script who display the directory content in a detailled list, include hidden files